Axel Prufer – Introduction

 He uses tanks made from stainless steel or fibreglass or large, old barrels that impart no oak flavour.
 The tanks have ‘floating’ lids so that no air can get at the wine if he does not have enough to fill a tank.

-Fou du Roi (the Jester) is a blend of 33% of Grenache Noir, along with 33% Cinsault and 33% Carignan and weighs in at only 12% alcohol.
-The grapes underwent carbonic maceration to preserve the freshness of the resultant wine.
+Fou du Roi (the Jester) is a blend of Grenache Noir, along with Carignan and Cinsault and weighs in at only 12% alcohol (which is an increase of 0.2% on the previous year).
+The grapes underwent carbonic maceration for 15 days to preserve the freshness of the resultant wine.

 It displays cherry on the nose and has an elegance and vibrancy that is very appealing.
 It tastes alive!
 It has good tannin structure which will help as it ages and the finish is long, clean and lively.
 Definitely one for those who want to explore the complexity of natural wines.

 Avanti Popolo is a lighter style of wine despite an underlying strength.
-Named after a revolutionary Italian cry of ‘Forward People’ this wine made from mainly 90 year old vines.
+Named by Prufer after a revolutionary Italian cry of ‘Forward People’ this wine made from mainly 90 year old vines.

 It exhibits very soft tannins and lovely herbal and flower aromas.
 There is a distinct minerality associated with this wine derived from the decaying granite and quartz soils.